Lucie Visser

 Lucie Visser (born 18 February 1958 in The Hague) is a Dutch former model and actress who was elected Miss Netherlands in 1976.

 Visser's career began aged 15 when she participated in an election for finest European Model in Capri.
-She finished third, where she came into contact with the renowned photographer David Hamilton, who took her to Saint-Tropez.
+She finished third, and met the photographer David Hamilton, who took her to Saint-Tropez.
 Visser's breakthrough came on May 14, 1976, in Zandvoort where she won the Miss Netherlands title.
 A month later, in the elections for Miss Europe held in Rhodes, she came third again, but decided not to take part in the international contests that year.
 The runner-up, Nanny Nielen, took her place.

 As a result of her fame as a model, Visser played a number of film roles.
 In June 1987 and December 1989 she posed in the Dutch edition of Playboy.